-As in the case of the automatic and manual bollard, these removable bollards are appropriate for situations where access needs to be occasionally denied or granted, but not all the time.
-Examples might be government facilities and public buildings, parking garages, city streets, and other restricted access areas.
+As in the case of the automatic and manual bollard, these removable bollards are appropriate for situations where access privileges need to change occasionally, but not too frequently.
+Examples include government facilities and public buildings, parking garages, city streets and other restricted access areas.

 1. Government Uses for Bollards

 Government buildings are an excellent place to install bollards.
 There are numerous ways that government contractors typically do this.
-Bollards could be used in their standard application, to provide guides around public walkways where you do not want vehicle access, such as areas around the National monuments in Washington, D.C.
+You can use bollards in their standard application to provide guides around public walkways where you do not want vehicle access, such as areas around the national monuments in Washington, D.C.

 From museums to public parks, government-owned areas also commonly use retractable bollards.
 In addition to allowing access only during specified times, contractors can strategically use bollards to help deter theft or other break-ins and meet the government-required level of security.
-Lighted bollards could also be placed around the grounds or sidewalks to provide extra light and further deter theft or vandalism by keeping areas well-lit at night.
+You can also place lighted bollards around the grounds or sidewalks to provide extra light and further deter theft or vandalism by keeping areas well-lit at night.

-In this setting, bollards should be used to mark the edges of the parking lot.
-They should also be placed at the edges of walkways, to ensure no one accidentally drives up onto the sidewalk or walkway and hits a student.
-By installing bollards in strategic locations, drivers will have a better idea of where the vehicles are not permitted and will be less likely to drive in the wrong places and potentially endanger students or staff.
+In this setting, you can use bollards to mark the edges of the parking lot.
+You can even place them at the edges of walkways to ensure no one accidentally drives up onto the sidewalk or walkway and hits a student.
+By installing bollards in strategic locations, drivers will have a better idea of where they can drive their vehicles and will be less likely to drive in the wrong places and potentially endanger students or staff.